EPFL-Center-for-Imaging/mousetumornet/README.md

 ## Models

 The model weights (~230 MB) are automatically downloaded from Zenodo the first time you run inference.
-The model files get saved locally in the `models` subfolder.
+The model files are saved in the user home folder in the `.nnunet` directory.

 Updated versions of the model trained on more annotated data are likely to be released in the future.
 As of June 2023, the available models are: